 - Videos originally uploaded directly to the Canvas File Manager are only accessible to users who have a Course Designer, Instructor or similar role within the course.

 - Videos embedded within a course’s content can be viewed as streaming videos, but also allow users the option to download.

-- Videos published to a course’s content as a YouTube Mashup are only accessible to users who have a Course Designer role, or other like roles within the Blackboard course, or other users who have admin rights to the YouTube channel from which the video is attributed.
+- Videos published to a course’s content as a YouTube Mashup are only accessible to users who have a Course Designer role, or other like roles within the Canvas course, or other users who have admin rights to the YouTube channel from which the video is attributed.

 Echo captures that are published as podcasts are in .mp3 format.
 This content will include audio only.
 This content will open and stream in a browser’s QuickTime player.
 The .mp3 can be downloaded by opening the QuickTime player’s options menu, located by clicking on the down-arrow, which is to the very right of the audio’s timeline.
 There is no authentication necessary to view a podcast Echo, and the link can be copied and shared.